rudi-c/the-waterloo-blogger/FUTURE.md

 It would be nice to have a website where you can filter by activity, tags, etc.

 I didn't build it initially as a website to avoid dependencies on a single (or small set of) maintainers, the text approach is fine to start.
 We could make the website a view of the Github repo itself (make it update itself when there's a new commit).
 This avoids dealing with databases and stateful things.

+The web interface could have a way of searching by blog and by post (which is probably more useful).
+We could also highlight 2-3 posts per blog to make the list more useful.
+This could be done via upvotes or some sort of recommendation system.